OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 Lunch is at Finca Agroecologica- La Paraiso.
 This paladar is run by a young family who grow fresh vegetables and herbs, raise pigs, chickens and rabbits and serve an amazing and outstanding 10-course lunch.
 What a great example of a privately owned paladar.
 Nothing goes to waste as a portion of their left overs are shared with the towns' people.

 Today we will be seeing the real authentic Cuba and how Cubans are determined to better themselves, their children and become private business owners while working within the restraints of their government.
 We will visit several community projects such as a children's circus made up of neglected children who are taught an art that they are most excited to perform for us.
-Later t This morning we visit a very important artist and ceramist, Jose Fuster, who has transformed a poverty-stricken village into a community project and whimsical wonderland of mosaic tiles. -FUSTERLANDIA- The overall impression defies written description.
+Later this morning we visit a very important artist and ceramist, Jose Fuster, who has transformed a poverty-stricken village into a community project and whimsical wonderland of mosaic tiles. -FUSTERLANDIA- The overall impression defies written description.
 He has been called the "Picasso of the Caribbean".
 After an authentic Cuban lunch, we head back to our hotel and get ready for a fun and interesting evening at FABRICA DES ARTE CUBANO.
+La Fábrica de Arte Cubano is an art gallery and club in Havana, Cuba.
+The Fábrica's gallery and stage were established inside of a former cooking oil factory, and has since gained notoriety as one of Havana's premier nightclubs and art galas.
+You will enjoy drinks and dinner on your own in one of their many dining options.

 PRICING